Virtual-Coffee/podcast-transcripts/.github/ISSUE_TEMPLATE/improve-episode-transcription.md

 - Open the file of the podcast's episode. e.g.: `1_0.srt` means season 1 episode 0
 -  Listen to the podcast's episode and improve the transcript based on your hearing.
--  [Fix the format](https://github.com/Virtual-Coffee/podcast-transcripts#fixing-formatting-issues) by running `yarn srt-check`.
+-  [Fix the format](https://github.com/Virtual-Coffee/podcast-transcripts#fixing-formatting-issues) by running `yarn check-srt`.
-- After running `yarn srt-check`, fix timestamps suggestions format manually, if any.
+- After running `yarn check-srt`, fix timestamps suggestions format manually, if any.

 ## Accessibility Resources